 Our next quarterly meeting will be held 25 August, 2014 in the Neighborhood Room at the Community Center, 7:00-8:30 p.m.
 The Sunnyvale Community Center is located at 550 E. Remington Drive in Sunnyvale, between El Camino Real and Sunnyvale-Saratotga Road.
 This meeting is in the "Recreation Center" building to the right of the Senior Center.

-Our key speaker will be Deanna Santana, Sunnyvale's new city manager.
-Here are acouple of links about Deanna to pique your interest:
+Our keynote speaker will be Deanna Santana, Sunnyvale's new City Manager.
+Here are a couple of links about Deanna to pique your interest: